Overview

 - Vitamin supplements (B6, B12, folate)

-- Avoid smoking and alcohol before the test if possible.
+Avoid smoking and alcohol before the test when possible.

 When to Consult a Doctor